crazycat9x/aroaro/README.md

 # Aroaro
 This project is a collection of modules that together form a VR collaborative learning environment

+# Notes
+The project used some blender models, Blender need to be installed to run and build the project via Unity and you may need to reimport models in the Models folder

 # Prefabs
 - ViewLoader: provide an easy way to develop and debug scene, will load all needed component to the scene this prefab attached to
 - Avatar: representing the remote player and utility menu for that player (mute, make invisible, etc)